dzruyk/obsidian-asciidoc/README.md

 # Obsidian Asciidoc editor plugin

-A PoC plugin that allows you to edit and view documents in the asciidoc language
+A plugin that allows you to edit and view documents in the asciidoc language.

 The plugin supports view and edit modes (switching the mode with `ctrl+e` hotkey).
 Substring search in document is partially supported.